Work in Progress — Version 3.0 · These rules are actively evolving. Last updated April 2026. Some values are soft-locked and subject to playtesting.

 Phase Name What Happens

-1 Ready Ready all exhausted Creatures and your active Hero.
+1 Ready Ready all exhausted Allies and your active Hero.
 Recharge all Discharged Energy.
 End any "until next Ready Phase" effects, including Seal.

 2 Draw Draw 2 cards.
 If you must draw and cannot, you lose the game.